Overview of Website Testing

 Try testing your website with the intent of a hacker and try finding to hack a website with minimal resistance for best results.

-With the increasing adaptation of Agile methodology and DevOps learn to work in coordination with developers, business analysts, and customer.
+With the increasing adaptation of Agile methodology and DevOps learn to work in coordination with developers, business analysts, and customers.

 Here are a few website testing tools that can decrease your testing efforts considerably.